PMistry123/task-management-app/README.md

 * You can view but can not search for the newly added task on dashboard if you are using hardcode array unless it is hardcoded into array in coading file backend.service.ts
 * You can view and can search for the newly added task on dashboard if you are fetching data from localstorage or from database.

-* Please provide me feedback on this and let me know if you want me to demonstrate more UI skills, or StateManagement and finish app using more different things as it will require extra hours of work. here, I am delivering what is required as per my understanding.
+* Please provide me feedback on this and let me know if you want me to demonstrate more UI skills, or StateManagement and finish app using more different things as it will require extra hours of work. here, I am delivering what is required and priority as per my understanding.